Tool #1

 I don’t want you to feel as if you are missing out and you shouldn’t have to.
 It’s all about creating a healthy attitude towards healthy eating, working out, and being mindful.
 Not about being or looking perfect, or obsessing about any of these things.
 Consistency is key and being consistent but balanced with your nutrition, and exercise will leave you feeling happy, strong, empowered and alive.

-I want you to say a big YES to every social invitation that comes along (the ones you’d like to and can attend anyway), but at every opportunity, turn those outings into nourishing occasions, either for your body and for your mind.
+I want you to say a big YES to every social invitation that comes along (the ones you’d like to and can attend anyway).
+But at every opportunity, turn those outings into nourishing occasions for your body and for your mind.

 My tools for doing it:

-• It is time for a date with your existing better half or a new man.
-Suggest something that fits with your goals, maybe an active date like a Stand Up Paddleboard (SUP) session and picnic, or do your research on a healthy brunch/dinner spot
+- It is time for a date.
+Suggest something that fits with your goals, maybe an active date like a Stand Up Paddle board session and picnic, or do your research on a healthy brunch / dinner spot

-• Your girlfriends want to go dancing.
-Give yourself a limit of one or two drinks but don’t miss out on all the fun, sip on mineral water with ice, mint and lime in between alcoholic drinks, or grab some sweet, rehydrating coconut water.
-If anyone starts giving you a hard time, tell them you have an early start with the kids (this is one of the many benefits of being a mumma;)).
+- Your girlfriends want to go dancing.
+Give yourself a limit of one or two drinks but don’t miss out on all the fun, sip on mineral water with mint and lime in between alcoholic drinks.
+No one has to know it doesn’t have vodka in it!

-• Dinner with friends at their choice of restaurant.
+- Dinner with friends at their choice of restaurant.
 Check out the restaurant’s menu before you go and decide what you’ll order before you even get there.
-Refer back to our eating out guide from sugar free week to ensure you are making the right choices..
+Refer back to my eating out guide to ensure you are making the right choices..
 When it comes to the wine, sip slowly on one luxe glass of red wine, before switching to water.
 And for dessert, make it all about the sharing – split a delicious dessert with your partner, a friend, or better yet – the whole table!

-• A super special occasion.
-Whether it’s your best girl’s birthday, a romantic anniversary, or dinner with your sister who’s just found out she’s pregnant, special occasions are “enjoy the moment” kind of events.
-Enjoy it, let go, eat mindfully and enjoy every single mouthful!
-Do take note of your body and what it’s telling you – stop when you’re full, sip on water when you need it, say ‘no’ to the waiter filling up your wine when you start to feel its effects.
+- A super special occasion.
+Whether it’s your best friend’s birthday, a romantic anniversary, or a big family dinner, special occasions are meant to be enjoyed.
+Savor the moment, eat mindfully, and truly appreciate every bite.
+Listen to your body—stop when you’re full, sip water when you need it, and politely decline that wine top-up when you start to feel its effects.
+Enjoy the experience without overindulging!

 Tool #3